MercersKitchen/Introductory-CS/Summer School Rewrite/ReadMe.txt

     - Case Study: main screenshot, general GUI, features list, behaviors
     - Final Product and Prototyping illustrating development progress (similar to lessons demonstrating potential and then actual product)
     - To Do List for future versions

+Websites Idea list:
+- Demonstration of Gr5 Website
+- Notes and explanations
+- Demonstrating how Webhosting, Building, Maintenance, & Viewing Looks like (Question with Google Drawing Response or Image)
+- Creating a Website to learn Websites
+- Include JavaScript Off Code
+- Reading URLs
+- Computer Environment and Building GitHub Hosted Website
+- What does it mean to host locally or access server?
+How do you know which one you are doing?

 Static Prototyping - Rectangle